 More and more home builders live in stylish container homes.
 Why?
-The construction is fix, high quality and inexpensive.
-Ideal for frugalists are container houses as a home, but also as a yield object it could be worthwhile the investment.
+The construction is fixed, high quality, and inexpensive.
+Container houses are ideal for frugalists as a home, but can also be a worthwhile investment as an asset.
 All the more so if everything is planned and executed as a self-sufficient construction.

 The idea of building a house out of containers is about the same age as the container itself.
 Occasionally there have been projects for years, in which ship containers have been converted into houses.
 In the haze of the US Tiny House Movement miniature houses were created – individually and handmade.
 The fact that the concept has become more professional, however, is only a development of recent years.